National Legislation Program: History

 The origins of the Prolegnas trace back to a 1976 symposium on legal and legislative planning in Banda Aceh, organized by the National Law Development Agency (Badan Pembinaan Hukum Nasional, or BPHN), Syiah Kuala University, and the Aceh regional government.
 The symposium concluded that a general framework for legal development planning was necessary and recommended the creation of a national legislative program specifying planning objectives, priority legal materials, mechanisms, tools, and supporting activities such as research, outreach, and documentation.
 As a follow‑up, a workshop was held in Manado from 3 to 5 February 1997 in cooperation with BPHN, Sam Ratulangi University, and the North Sulawesi regional government.
 Its objective was to develop a coordinated and systematic legislative program aligned with established procedures and drafting techniques.
 The workshop produced the first concept of the Prolegnas as a comprehensive plan for national legal development in the field of written law, to be implemented within each Five-Year Development Plans (Rencana Pembangunan Lima Tahun, or Repelita).
 It also affirmed BPHN's role in legislative drafting from the initial stages to completion, including research, legislative inventories, evaluation of existing laws, and preparation of academic drafts for bills and implementing regulations.

 Institutionalization began with Minister of Justice Regulation No. M‑PR.02.08‑41 of 26 October 1983, which instructed all ministries and non‑ministerial agencies to establish permanent working committees for the Prolegnas.
 This formalized earlier legislative inventory work by BPHN and enabled it to coordinate the program during the third, fourth, and fifth Repelita.
 Prior to this, the Prolegnas operated solely on inter‑agency agreements without binding force.
-Presidential Regulation No. 32 of 1988 further strengthened BPHN's role in national legal development planning, leading to the inclusion of long‑ and medium‑term legal development plans in the 1993 Broad Outlines of State Policy (Garis-Garis Besar Haluan Negara, or GBHN), the sixth Repelita, and the lang|id|Prolegnas.
+Presidential Regulation No. 32 of 1988 further strengthened BPHN's role in national legal development planning, leading to the inclusion of long and medium‑term legal development plans in the 1993 Broad Outlines of State Policy (Garis-Garis Besar Haluan Negara, or GBHN), the sixth Repelita, and the Prolegnas.
 At the time, the drafting process followed the mechanism established by Presidential Instruction No. 15 of 1970 on the formation of legislation, which remained in effect for over 25 years.
 In 1998, during the early reform era, this framework was replaced by Presidential Regulation No. 188 of 1998 on procedures for preparing draft bills, complemented by Presidential Regulation No. 44 of 1999 on legislative drafting techniques and formats.
 Further provisions were introduced in Presidential Regulation No. 68 of 2005, covering procedures for preparing draft bills, draft government regulations in lieu of laws, draft government regulations, and draft presidential regulations.

 During the Megawati Sukarnoputri administration, following democratization, it was incorporated into the National Development Program (Propenas).
 The current system was first established under the now-repealed 2004 Law Formulation Act.
 On 23 March 2021, the House approved 33 bills as priority legislation for the year.
 On 19 November 2024, the House designated 41 bills as priority legislation for 2025.